 Not only do you get free, higher quality feed, you’ll get a cubic yard of compost each week.
-Just the compost harvest from 1 week is enough to cover a garden bed 1inc that’s 15'x20’!
+Just the compost harvest from one week is enough to cover a garden bed 1inc that’s 15'x20’!
 That’s ample enough patch to keep a family of four in vegetables all summer long!

-From spending $267 a month to Profiting $80!
+From spending $267 a month to profiting $80!

 I did notice that my production rates became less consistent, probably because of my inconsistencies in my learning curve.
-However, I still get sufficient amount of eggs and meat from my flock of 30 for our family of 6.
-What’s changed is my stress level during the fall and early winter when they’re production slows.
+However, I still get sufficient amount of eggs and meat from my flock of 30 for our family of six.
+What’s changed is my stress level during the fall and early winter when their production slows.
 If they slow down, I’m not out any money, but I’m still getting a cubic yard of compost every week.
 A quick search online showed a cubic yard of compost selling from $20-$75 in my aread.
 So if you didn’t need all that compost you could sell it.